edran/.dotfiles/README.md

 # Dotfiles

-A costant work in progress.
+A constant work in progress.

 Compatible with `Ubuntu 14.04` and `12.04` (see `precise` branch).
-Does not include my emacs and xmonad configurations yet, as to avoid the various dependecies that come with them.

 # Installation
 * `$ sudo ./install/deps.sh`